traefik/traefik/docs/configuration/backends/marathon.md

 | `traefik.frontend.headers.referrerPolicy=VALUE`          | Adds referrer policy  header.                                                                                                                                                                       |
 | `traefik.frontend.headers.isDevelopment=false`           | This will cause the `AllowedHosts`, `SSLRedirect`, and `STSSeconds`/`STSIncludeSubdomains` options to be ignored during development.<br>When deploying to production, be sure to set this to false. |

-### On application with multiple ports (segment label)
+### Applications with Multiple Ports (segment labels)

-For applications that expose multiple ports, specific labels can be used to extract one frontend/backend configuration pair per port.
+Segment labels are used to define routes to an application exposing multiple ports.
-Each such pair is called a _segment_.
+A segment is a group of labels that apply to a port exposed by an application.
-The (freely choosable) name of the segment is an integral part of the segment label name.
+You can define as many segments as ports exposed in an application.

 | Label                                                                     | Description                                                                                          |
 |---------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------|